Gillig Low Floor: Trolleybus

 Gillig partnered with Kiepe Electric to build 45 "NexGen" trolleybuses for the Greater Dayton Regional Transit Authority (RTA); Gillig was responsible for the chassis, based on the Low Floor BRT/CNG, and Kiepe supplied the traction motor, battery, and trolley pole equipment.
 The contract was awarded by RTA in 2013 and the resulting buses featured "in-motion charging", using the trolley wires to charge an on-board battery that provided an off-wire range of up to 20 mi.
 This meant that buses could detour around stalled traffic and the system could be expanded without installing more overhead wire; to facilitate off-wire operation, the driver could move the poles up and down without leaving their seat.
 Four prototypes were supplied in 2014: two used diesel engines to operate off-wire, while the other two used storage batteries.
 The remaining 41 would be equipped with storage batteries; the prototypes would be tested for more than five years before the first of the 41 regular production models arrived in August 2019.
-The final bus was delivered in 2021.
+The final bus was delivered in September 2020.

+Hydrogen Fuel Cell

+Announced in 2024 with production beginning in 2026, this variant comes in two variants with ranges of either 320 or 375 mi using Ballard fuel cells.

+Engine and Transmission Options

+The Gillig Low Floor series is currently and formerly available the following engine and transmission options: